Article written by Elisa

 Best Places to Visit in France in October

-If you are wondering where to go in France in October to be close to nature, head to the Four Lakes region in the Jura department.
+If you are wondering where to go in France in October to be close to nature, the Four Lakes region in the Jura department is an excellent choice.
 Here, you’ll enjoy fall landscapes like in Canada, with many lakes, waterfalls, and pine forests offering stunning panoramas and unique shots.

 In this beautiful corner of France, autumn offers a landscape of great beauty, with the turquoise or sapphire waters of the lakes that contrast with the ochre expanses of the surrounding vegetation.
 There are also many picturesque villages and great food (check out this fall road trip itinerary through the Jura).

-The Jura is one of the best places to visit in September, but I prefer early October for the more vibrant colors and the higher volumes of waterfalls.
+The Jura is one of the best places to visit in September, but I prefer early October for the more vibrant colors and the waterfalls at their fullest.
 After the second half of October, the weather gets too cold, and some businesses may be closed.

 The best way to explore the Cathar Country is by car, as most of these Cathar castles and other sites are poorly served (or not served at all) by public transportation.
 This 5-day Cathar Country road trip, with a start and finish in the Cité de Carcassonne, covers the main sites, and it is an excellent opportunity to learn about this fascinating chapter in France’s history.

-If you’re visiting the Alsace region for the first time, set your base camp in Strasbourg (one of the best cities to visit in France in October) or Colmar and enjoy the best places to visit in Alsace on day trips.
+If you only have time for a short getaway, set your base camp in Strasbourg (one of the best cities to visit in France in October) or Colmar and enjoy some of the best places to visit in Alsace on day trips.

 Best Places to Visit in France in November

-If you are looking for places to visit in France in November, Aix-en-Provence is a good idea.
-The city of Cézanne, fountains, and calissons embodies the irresistible Provencal art of living like no other, and it is definitely much more enjoyable after the intense summer heat.
+If you are looking for the best places to visit in France in November, Aix-en-Provence is an ideal pick.
+The city of Cézanne, fountains, and calissons embodies the irresistible Provençal art of living like no other, and it is definitely much more enjoyable after the intense summer heat.

 Paris is always a good idea, but it is especially beautiful when the trees turn from green to ochre.
 In Paris, the Luxembourg Gardens, the Tuileries Garden, and Parc Buttes Chaumont offer enchanting settings that never disappoint walkers.